Payfast/mod-drupalcommerce/README.md

 ## Installation

-You will need a working Drupal 10 with the latest version of Drupal Commerce 2 installed.
+You will need Drupal 9.3 or 10 with the latest version of Drupal Commerce 2 installed.

 Manually copy files